oamg/leapp-repository/.github/ISSUE_TEMPLATE/bug_report.md

 **For your convenience you can pack all logs with this command:**

-`# tar -czf leapp-logs.tgz /var/log/leapp /var/lib/leapp/leapp.db`
+`# tar -czf leapp-logs.tar.gz /var/log/leapp /var/lib/leapp/leapp.db`

-Then you may attach only the `leapp-logs.tgz` file.
+Then you may attach only the `leapp-logs.tar.gz` file.

 ****